DarkWingD/NumericSequenceCalculator/README.md

     If you entered an invalid number, there should be a red warning message below the text box informing what is wrong with your number, please start from the first step again.
   </li>
   <li>
     If you entered a valid number, your results will be displayed.
-Each section is broken up by a the title of the calculation made, and the list of calculated results.
+Each section is broken up by the title of the calculation made, and the list of calculated results.
   </li>
 </ul>